 - AActive transport

-Plants need to take in mineral ions from the soil.
-What is the main process they use to do this called?
+Plants need to take in mineral ions from the soil, which can be found in lower concentration in the soil than that inside the root hair cell.
+What is the main process plants use to absorb such minerals?

 - AActive transport

 The diagram provided shows the basic structure of a plant root hair cell.